 BLACKPINK “GO” Korean Slang Explained — 가자, ㄱㄱ, 달려, and 가보자고 in the DEADLINE Era (Updated May 2026)

-• BLACKPINK’s “GO” is best used here as comeback energy, not as a one-to-one lyric translation.
+• This article reads BLACKPINK’s “GO” as comeback energy, not as a one-to-one Korean translation.

-A quick roadmap for understanding how Korean fan slang can express the same kind of forward-moving energy as “GO.”
+A quick roadmap for understanding how Korean fan slang can express the same forward-moving energy as “GO.”

 ▲ Concept illustration of fast, confident K-pop comeback energy inspired by the word “GO”